Karim Noureldin: Biography

 Noureldin studied at the Zürcher Hochschule der Künste Zurich (1988–1989) and at Hochschule für Design und Kunst Basel HGK/University of Art and Design Basel (1990–1993).
 From 1994 - 2000 he lived in New York, after 2001 in Rome, from 2005-2006 in London and Cairo.
 He lives and works currently in Lausanne, Switzerland.

-In 2002 he was appointed Associated Professor for Visual Arts at the University of Art and Design École cantonale d'art de Lausanne in Lausanne, Switzerland.
-Being member of various jury commission in art institutions, in 2017 he was appointed as supervisory board member of the Hermann and Margrit Rupf Foundation / Rupf Collection, Bern. and since 2019 also of the Theodor Bally Estate Foundation.
+In 2002 until 2024 he was appointed Associated Professor for Visual Arts at the University of Art and Design École cantonale d'art de Lausanne in Lausanne, Switzerland.
+Being member of various jury commission in art institutions, in 2017 he was appointed as supervisory board member of the Hermann and Margrit Rupf Foundation / Rupf Collection, Bern. and since 2019 also as supervisory board member of the Theodor Bally Estate Foundation, Aarau.

 Work

 Around 1994 Noureldin initiated a contemporary drawing technique based on an abstract artistic vocabulary.
-Since then he added interventions in the field of sculptures, photos, wall and floor paintings and large site-specific installations in a variety of corporate and public environments as well as international museums and contemporary art galleries.
+Since then he works in the field of sculptures, photos, textiles, ceramics and large site-specific installations in a variety of corporate and public environments as well as international museums and contemporary art galleries as well as with corporate and cultural institutions and state agencies, as Studio Karim Noureldin collaborating with architects in various Art & Architecture projects.